 The following diploma requirements apply for this programme:

-- Completed the pre-master's/ bridging programme.
+- Or completed the pre-master's/ bridging programme.
 Contact the coordinator of studies.

 In order to successfully participate in this programme, you must be proficient in English.
 The following requirements apply: